Thigh gap: Media comment

 The thigh gap has also spawned opinions from newspapers.
 The Times of India called it "mania".
 Columnist Kelly Richardson of the Sacramento Bee wrote that "for most people it is next to impossible to attain".
 In The Observer journalist Rosie Swash called the thigh gap "widespread, harmful and often unachievable".
 Columnist Hadley Freeman called it the "most extreme body fixation yet".

 Geneticist Sylvia Pagán Westphal was inspired to write an opinion piece on the thigh gap after her daughter brought the trend to her attention and was appalled by the results of her Google search for the term.
 San Jose State University sociologist Natalie Boero has attributed the trend to living in a "sexist and sizeist culture" and clinical psychologist Barbara Greenberg has dismissed the trend as a "pipe dream", adding "most women are not built that way to have that space between their thighs".

+Upper thigh gap and full thigh gap

+In the classical sense, thigh gap refers to a space that spans the whole inner thighs (from the upper end to knees).
+Albeit less often, the name can also be used to refer to an upper gap, the small "triangle" or "heart" shaped gap that forms on the upper part of the inner thighs of some women when they are in the same pose that would make a traditional thigh gap visible.